Skykatana: a scalable framework to construct sky masks for the Vera Rubin Observatory and large astronomical surveys: Acknowledgements

 \section{Acknowledgements}

+The authors thank the referees for useful and constructive comments that improved this manuscript.
 This project was made possible through a collaboration with the LINCC Frameworks software engineering team as part of the Frameworks Incubator Program, which is supported by the LSST Discovery Alliance (LSST-DA).

 M.D. work was supported by the Preparing for Astrophysics with LSST Program, funded by the Heising Simons Foundation through grant 2021-2975, and administered by Las Cumbres Observatory.

 This research has also made extensive use of the following software: Astropy \citep{astropy}, Matplotlib \citep{matplotlib}, Pandas \citep{pandas}, Seaborn \citep{seaborn}, Healpy \citep{healpy}, SciPy \citep{scipy}, NumPy \citep{numpy}, HEALSparse \citep{hsppypi}, MOCpy \citep{boch2019}, HATS/LSDB schemas \citep{caplar2025}, The Jupyter Notebook \citep{jupyter-notebook}, and TOPCAT \citep{topcat}.